mdlerch/mdlerch.com/content/vim/mutt-and-vim.md

     function IsReply()
         if line('$') > 1
             :%!par w72q
-            :%s/^>.\+$/\0 /e
+            :%s/^>\+.\+$/\0 /e
+            :%s/\(^>\+\)\@<=\s$//e
             :1
             :let @n="\n\n"
             :exe 'normal "nP'
         endif
     endfunction

-These two new lines do the following.
+These three new lines do the following.
 First, they let `par` reformat the file.
 The argument w72q sets the width to 72 and supports quotes, meaning it will not make a mess of the '>' characters indicating quote level.
 The next line adds a space to the end of any line that starts with a quote indicator (>) except lines that are just the quote character.
-I haven't had an issue yet, but I do wonder if something can go wrong with adding these spaces and the vim format option of 'a' possibly messing things up.
-I think most potential issues are are avoided by making sure we only add spaces to lines that have content (`.\+` vs `.*`).
+Next, any line that is just a series of quote indicators and then ends with a space and then a new line is changed to end with just the quote indicators.
+I haven't figured out how to combine those two `:%s` substitutions to a single line, though I feel like there should be a way.

 Ah, now writing email is so much nicer.
 Another thing we can do is start in insert mode.
 Very rarely do I not want to immediately insert text when writing